 (Please note: this list is relevant for warm to moderate weather.
 Adjust accordingly for the weather in your destination.)

-The most important factor when considering what to take on a hike is footwear or comfort.
-This can make the difference between a good and bad experience and impact how well your body copes with the conditions.
+The most important factor when considering what to take on a hike is footwear.
+Having well fitting, comfortable footwear can make all of the difference between a good and bad experience and can also impact how well your body copes with the conditions.

-Not only will telescopic walking sticks help to reduce shock; the right shoes will soften the impact of hiking as well.
+Not only will telescopic hiking poles help to reduce shock; the right shoes will soften the impact of hiking as well.
 The best shoes have support for the feet and ankles, along with tread, which will provide the stability that is needed on variable terrain.

 In summer weather, only for short hikes through streams and watering holes, Keen sandals that cover the toes might be fine.
-However, Goretex hiking boots are able to offer better ankle and foot support (along with dryness)—even in rain and rocky soil.
+But if you’re going further or in more temperamental weather, Gore Tex hiking boots are able to offer better ankle and foot support (along with dryness)—even in rain and over rocky soil.